friendica/red/doc/Settings.md

 Security setting

-By default Friendika allows SSL communication between websites that have "self-signed" SSL certificates.
+By default Friendica allows SSL communication between websites that have "self-signed" SSL certificates.
 For the widest compatibility with browsers and other networks we do not recommend using self-signed certificates, but we will not prevent you from using them.
 SSL encrypts all the data transmitted between sites (and to your browser) and this allows you to have completely encrypted communications, and also protect your login session from hijacking.
 Self-signed certificates can be generated for free, without paying top-dollar for a website SSL certificate - however these aren't looked upon favourably in the security community because they can be subject to so-called "man-in-the-middle" attacks.
 If you wish, you can turn on strict certificate checking.
 This will mean you cannot connect (at all) to self-signed SSL sites.

 Config:
 ```